-- Up to date traffic flow and noise modelling for the future alignment and operation of Albion Park Bypass Project. - Site specific acoustic design for dwellings to predict the external façade noise levels. - Noise intrusion modelling through the façades, roof and glazing. - Design for each dwelling to ensure internal noise levels meet the requirements of AS2107 Acoustics Recommended Design Sound Levels and Reverberation Times for Building Interiors.
+- Acoustic assessment considering the requirements of Development Near Rail Corridors and Busy Roads - Interim Guideline (DPE 2008) with up to date traffic flow and noise modelling for the future alignment and operation of the Princes Highway and Albion Park Bypass Project. - Site specific acoustic design for dwellings to predict the external façade noise levels. - Noise intrusion modelling through the façades, roof and glazing. - Design for each dwelling to ensure internal noise levels meet the requirements of AS2107 Acoustics - Recommended Design Sound Levels and Reverberation Times for Building Interiors.